sagar-374/SpringBoot_CRUD_Opeartions/README.md

 # SpringBoot_CRUD_Opeartions
-This project demonstrates basic CRUD (Create, Read, Update, Delete) operations using Spring Boot, Spring MVC, Spring Data JPA, and a relational database (Postgresql).
-It serves as a simple and clean starter template for beginners learning Spring Boot or anyone building a basic backend application.
+This project demonstrates how to implement CRUD (Create, Read, Update, Delete) operations in Spring Boot using Spring Data JPA and Hibernate ORM.
+It is a beginner-friendly project and provides a clean architecture with Controller–Service–Repository layers.